Sourdough Brandon Logo

 Can I keep my starter in the refrigerator if I make a levain?

-Yes, the benefit of making a levain is that you can feed your sourdough starter regularly and maintain it on its own schedule (including keeping it in the refrigerator).
+Yes, the benefit of making a levain is that you can feed your sourdough starter regularly and maintain it on its own schedule (including keeping it in the refrigerator or drying your starter).
 The levain is only used once for a recipe.

 That way, you can make the levain at room temperature or in a proofer or warmer so that it rises on your own schedule.